-- 10. Mutual Funds and Money Market Funds consisting of investment vehicles permitted under Sections 53601 and 53635 of the California Government Code.
-To be eligible for Agency investments, mutual funds shall have the following: - a) The highest rating provided by not less than two of the three largest NRSROs. - b) An investment advisor registered with the Securities and Exchange Commission for not less than five years having investment experience in the underlying securities and with assets under management in excess of \$500 million.
+To be eligible for Agency investments, money market mutual funds shall have the following:

+- a) The highest rating provided by not less than two of the three largest NRSROs or; - b) The fund must retain an investment advisor registered with the Securities and Exchange Commission and who has not less than five years' experience investing in money market instruments with assets under management in excess of \$500 million.
-Money Market Funds must meet either 1 or 2 above.

 A thorough analysis of the portfolio is required prior to investing, and on a continual basis.
 Analysis shall include creditworthiness, size, safety, ease of investment liquidation, frequency of earnings distributions, frequency of account statements, and investment portfolio strategy.
 Securities owned in mutual funds and investment pools will not count towards maximum percentages of other categories.

-- a) Maximum Holdings = 20% of portfolio dollars - b) Maximum per Fund = 5% of portfolio dollars - 11.
-Negotiable Certificates of Deposit (NCD) issued by nationally or state chartered banks and state or federal savings institutions.
-Purchases of negotiable certificates of deposit: - a) May not exceed 30 percent of the par value of the portfolio. - b) No more than 5 percent of the par value of the portfolio in any one institution. - c) If below FDIC limit, no credit rating is required. - d) If above FDIC limit, a minimum Category A (A-/Aa3) rating as provided by a nationally recognized rating service is required. - 12.
-Medium-Term Corporate Notes Issued by corporation organized and operating within the United States or by depository institutions licensed by the United States or any state and operating with the United States. - a) Not to exceed 5 years maturity. - b) Having at time of investment a minimum Category A (A-/Aa3) rating as provided by a nationally recognized rating service. - c) No more than 30 percent of the par value of the portfolio. - d) No more than 5 percent of the par value may be invested in securities of any single issuer, other than the U.S. Government, its agencies and instrumentality. - e) If securities owned by the Agency are downgraded by a nationally recognized rating service to a level below A- or Aa3, it shall be the Agency's policy to review the credit situation and determine whether to sell or retain such securities in the portfolio.
+- a) Maximum Holdings = 20% of portfolio dollars - b) Maximum per Fund = 5% of portfolio dollars for mutual funds and 20% of portfolio dollars for money market mutual funds (total of all money market mutual funds not to exceed 20% of portfolio) - 11.
+Negotiable Certificates of Deposit (NCD) issued by nationally or state-chartered banks and state or federal savings institutions.
+Purchases of negotiable certificates of deposit: - a) May not exceed 30 percent of the par value of the portfolio. - b) No more than 5 percent of the par value of the portfolio in any one institution. - c) If below FDIC limit, no credit rating is required. - d) If above FDIC limit, a minimum Category A (A-/Aa3) rating as provided by a nationally recognized rating service is required.

+- 12. Medium-Term Corporate Notes Issued by corporation organized and operating within the United States or by depository institutions licensed by the United States or any state and operating with the United States. - a) Not to exceed 5 years maturity. - b) Having at time of investment a minimum Category A (A-/Aa3) rating as provided by a nationally recognized rating service. - c) No more than 30 percent of the par value of the portfolio. - d) No more than 5 percent of the par value may be invested in securities of any single issuer, other than the U.S. Government, its agencies and instrumentality. - e) If securities owned by the Agency are downgraded by a nationally recognized rating service to a level below A- or Aa3, it shall be the Agency's policy to review the credit situation and determine whether to sell or retain such securities in the portfolio.
 The Agency shall be required to include information about the downgraded investment in the monthly Treasurer's Report until such time that the investment matures or the Agency sells it. - 13.
-Supranational Organizations Securities Supranational organizations refer to the International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC) and Inter-American Development Bank (IADB).

-- a) Securities will not exceed 5 years maturity. - b) No more than 20 percent of the par value of the portfolio. - c) No more than 5 percent of the par value with any one institution. - d) Securities eligible for investment shall have a minimum rating of AA or Aa2 from a nationally recognized rating service. - e) Limited to United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by IBRD, IFC, and IADB.
+Supranational Organizations Securities Supranational organizations refer to the International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC) and Inter-American Development Bank (IADB). - a) Securities will not exceed 5 years maturity. - b) No more than 15 percent of the par value of the portfolio. - c) No more than 5 percent of the par value with any one institution. - d) Securities eligible for investment shall have a minimum rating of AA or Aa2 from a nationally recognized rating service. - e) Limited to United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by IBRD, IFC, and IADB.